Ecovative Design: AirMycelium Platform - Solid State Fermentation

+In 2021, Ecovative launched Forager to bring high performance mycelium textiles and mycelium foams to the fashion, automotive and aerospace industries.
+Working with brands like PVH Corp (the parent company of Tommy Hilfiger and Calvin Klein), Reformation, Wolverine World Wide and ECCO Leather.

 Other uses

 Ecovative offer a 'Grow-it-yourself' kit allowing people to create mushroom materials themselves, used to create products including lamp shades.
+These can be ordered through their mycelium supply website www.grow.bio.

 Working with the University of Aachen, Dutch designer Eric Klarenbeek used 3D printing technology to gown a chair without using plastic, metal or wood.

 Media

 Popular Science featured the composite insulation in its 2009 Invention Awards.
 A season six episode of CSI: New York, also featured the insulation as lab technicians tested the materials' flame resistant properties after finding particles on a victim's clothing.
 Packaging World magazine featured Ecovative on its July 2011 cover, suggesting that the company is poised to "be a game changer in various industries."
 The World Economic Forum also recognized Ecovative as a Technology Pioneer in 2011.
 Additionally, the founders were featured on the PBS show, Biz Kid$, in episode 209, "The Green Economy & You."

+Since 2019 Ecovative has been feature in the Histoy of the Future on PBS - Season1 Episode 2, Merlin Sheldrakes book Entangled Life, as well as the documentary Web of Life.

 Support

 The development of the material and processes has been supported by the Picnic Green Challenge, the Environmental Protection Agency, National Collegiate Inventors and Innovators Alliance (NCIIA), ASME, the National Science Foundation, NYSERDA, 3M New Ventures, The DOEN Foundation, Rensselaer Polytechnic Institute and a license agreement with Sealed Air.
 In addition to an array of awards, Ecovative's materials have been extensively highlighted in Material ConneXion libraries around the world.